 University Hall is filled with a vibrant and dynamic community with students travelling from all of Western Australia, Australia and the globe to live at the Hall.
 Our supportive community opens new doors for residents to explore different cultures and to build a network of valuable life long friends.

-UniHall continues to enjoy a positive and healthy relationship with UWA Sports and through our links we are able to offer exciting opportunities on top of the free gym membership given to all residents.
-Renowned for its diversity UniHall retains an equal balance between domestic and international students, giving residents the chance to meet people from all over the globe.
+UniHall continues to enjoy a positive and healthy relationship with UWA Sports and through our links we are able to offer exciting opportunities on top of a UWA gym membership given to all residents.

 University Hall (previously named Currie Hall) was founded in 1946 as the University Hostel, having been established in buildings that had previously been used as the Bachelor Officers’ Quarters by the American Navy during World War II.